P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this work, we focus on facilitating the efficiency of exploration using map prediction in a clustered environment.
-Firstly, we perform floor plan extraction by denoising the cluttered map using UNet++.
-Then, we use a floor plan-based algorithm to improve the prediction ability.
-Additionally, we also abstract and extract the positions of rooms and their connectivity based on the predicted results.
-The effectiveness of the proposed method is demonstrated by exploration and navigation in unknown environments.
-In exploration, compared with the SOTA method, our method can shorten the path length by 7.93\%.
-In navigation, the proposed method also achieves 24.85\% improvement.
+In this work, we focus on facilitating the efficiency of exploration using map prediction in cluttered environments.
+Firstly, we perform floor plan prediction using FPUNet which is the SOTA method for this task.
+Additionally, we also extract the positions of rooms and their connectivity based on the predicted results.
+The optimized visiting order of rooms is used to provide a high-level guidance for exploration.
+The effectiveness of the proposed method is demonstrated by exploration in unknown environments.
+Our method can shorten the path length compared with the various baselines.
+Currently, the algorithm has not been deployed in a real robot.
+In future work, more comprehensive experimental validation can be conducted to verify its feasibility in a real-world setting.
+Besides, lightweight network architectures can be considered to enable map prediction.

-Currently, this paper only considers a simple method of applying predicted information to exploration tasks.
-In future work, more efficient utilization of predicted information through methods such as reinforcement learning is expected, which could further enhance exploration efficiency.